-An essential part of a private cloud is virtualization that offers opportunities in reducing infrastructure costs, increasing operational efficiency, and improving deployment flexibility.
+An essential part of a private cloud is virtualization that offers opportunities for reducing infrastructure costs, increasing operational efficiency, and improving deployment flexibility.

-Resource Pooling is when OcCloud9’s space and resources are pooled to serve multiple clients at a time.
-Depending on a clients resource consumption, usage can be set to provide more or less at any given time.
-Other benefits of Cloud Resource Pooling include:
+Resource pooling is when cloud providers offer provisional and scalable services to multiple clients or customers.
+In other words, space and resources are pooled to serve multiple clients at one time.
+Depending on a client’s resource consumption, usage can be set to provide more or less at any given time.

 - High Availability

 - If one client is over using the space assigned from that host, that virtual client is moved to another physical host.

 - If a single host goes down, the other physical host will start the virtual guest’s machines that the original virtual host was running.

 Virtualization Is Not a Private Cloud

 Virtualization is not required with SaaS, PaaS, or IaaS.
 Namely, virtualization is not necessarily presented as a “service” while a private cloud always is.
 What virtualization accomplishes is making resources virtual without specifying how the virtualized resources are made available to users.
 In other words, virtualization introduces a mechanism to facilitate implementations of some, but not all, of the private cloud requirements.
 To equate virtualization to a private cloud is to mistakenly present part of a solution as the solution itself.

 Notice that the benefits of virtualization include lower costs, higher efficiency, and flexible deployment to name a few, however these benefits do not translate directly to “capacity on demand,” which is what a private cloud delivers.

 Private Cloud Priorities